-- (a) The Parties may be represented by counsel or any other person of the Party's choice.
+- (a) The Parties, whether natural persons or legal entities such as corporations, LLCs or partnerships, may be represented by counsel or any other person of the Party's choice.
 Each Party shall give prompt written notice to the JAMS Case Manager and the other Parties of the name, address, telephone and fax numbers, and email address of its representative.
 The representative of a Party may act on the Party's behalf in complying with these Rules. - (b) Changes in Representation.
 A Party shall give prompt written notice to the Case Manager and the other Parties of any change in its representation, including the name, address, telephone and fax numbers, and email address of the new representative.
 Such notice shall state that the written consent of the new representative has been obtained and shall state the effective date of the new representation.

-Withdrawal from Arbitration Rule 13.
+Rule 13.
+Withdrawal from Arbitration

-(a) No Party may terminate or withdraw from an Arbitration after the issuance of the Commencement Letter except by written agreement of all Parties to the Arbitration,(b) A Party that asserts a claim or counterclaim may unilaterally withdraw that claim or counterclaim without prejudice by serving written notice on the other Parties and on the Arbitrator.
+- (a) No Party may terminate or withdraw from an Arbitration after the issuance of the Commencement Letter except by written agreement of all Parties to the Arbitration. - (b) A Party that asserts a claim or counterclaim may unilaterally withdraw that claim or counterclaim without prejudice by serving written notice on the other Parties and on the Arbitrator.
+However, the opposing Parties may, within seven (7) calendar days of service of such notice, request that the Arbitrator condition the withdrawal upon such terms as he or she may direct.

-Ex Parte Communications Rule 14
+Rule 14.
+Ex Parte Communications